trywilco/ditto-android/Readme.md

 ## SwiftUI

 - Basic understanding of Swift and SwiftUI for SwiftUI app
-- XCode 16 or higher
+- Xcode 16 or higher

 ## Android with Jetpack Compose
 - Basic understanding of Kotlin and Jetpack Compose for Android app